smartsysbg/SmartWebDoc/docs/manage-content.md

 ![](./media/manage-content/user-dashboard.png)

 All of the `Content Types` that the current user can use to create content are on the left side of the page, located under the `NEW` dropdown list.
 The administrator of course sees all `Content Types`.
-In the picture below, there are only four `Content Types` that users can use to create `Content Items`.
-The [Content Anatomy](/content-anatomy/#content-type) chapter describes what the `Content Types` is and what the `Content Item` is.
-The [Users and Roles](/users-and-roles) chapter describes how to create roles with limited access to the site's administrative options and also limited access to the `Content Types`.
+In the picture below, there are only four `Content Types` that the current user can use to create `Content Items`.
+The [Content Anatomy](/content-anatomy) chapter describes what the `Content Types` is and what the `Content Item` is.
+The [Users and Roles](/users-and-roles) chapter describes how to create user roles with limited access to the site's administrative options and also limited access to the content.

 ![](./media/manage-content/content-types.png)

-Under available content types, there is a `Content` link as shown in the previous picture.
-This link leads to the `Manage Content` section shown in the next picture.
+Below the available content types, there is a `Content` link as shown in the previous picture.
+This link leads to the `Manage Content` section shown in the next screenshot.
 Here content can be viewed, searched, created and edited.
-All available `Content Items` (pages) can be found here.
-On the right side of each `Content Item` there are list of actions allowed for that `Content Item`.
+All available content items (Pages) can be found here.

+Let's now describe the information fields that `Manage Content` view provides for each content item.
+For simplicity, the fields are numbered on the next picture, and here follow their descriptions.

+`(1)` - Content item Title.
+`(2)` - The content type from which the content item is derived.
+For a more detailed description of these interrelationships, please refer to the [Content Anatomy](/content-anatomy) chapter.
+`(3)` - Unique ID of the content item.
+`(4)` - Version of the content item.
+This is actually а `link` that leads to a page where all versions of the given content item are listed and also some actions can be performed on them.
+This is covered in more detail later in this section.
+`(5)` - The timestamp of the last modification of the content item.
+`(6)` - The owner of the given content item.
+This is the user who created the content item.

 ![](./media/manage-content/Screenshot_3.png)

-The actions which users can perform on `Content Items` will depend on the permissions their role has ([Users and Roles](/Users-and-Roles)).
-The administrator has unlimited access to every `Content item` and can perform every action.
-These actions include:

-* `Preview` – preview an unpublished version of the `Content Item`.
+On the right of each content item is a `list of actions` allowed to the current user for that content item.
+In the picture above these actions are highlighted with a solid red line.
+The allowed actions a user can perform on a content item depend on the permissions granted by the roles assigned to the user.
+This is described in detail in the chapter [Users and Roles](/Users-and-Roles).
+Users who have been assigned the `admin` role have full permissions on all content and can therefore perform all available actions.
+The possible actions you can see to the right of the content items are:

-* `View` –  view a published version of the `Content Item`.
+- `View` –  View a published version of the content item.
+The published version of the content is what users see.

-* `Save` - save the current version of the `Content Item` without publishing it.
+- `Preview` – Preview an draft version of the content item.
+The draft version of the content item is a version that is usually in preparation or being edited, but is still being worked on and is not ready for publication.
+This version is not available to users.

-* `Publish` – save the current version of the `Content Item` and publish it.
+- `Publish` – Publication of the draft version of the content item, so that it becomes the published version.

-* `Publish Later` - schedule the publication of `Content Item` for a future time by setting a date and time

-* `Publish Draft` –  publish a draft.
+- `Publish Draft` –  If this link is present it means that the content has a draft and a published version.
+It publishes the draft, turning it into the published version.

-* `Unpublish` – convert a published `Content Item` into a draft.
+- `Unpublish` – It turns the published version into a draft version.

-* `Clone` – clone the `Content Item`.
+- `Clone` – Creates a copy of the content item.
+The current user becomes the owner of the new content item.

-* `Edit` – edit the `Content Item`.
+- `Edit` – Opens a page where the content item can be edited.

-* `Delete` – delete the `Content Item`.
+- `Delete` – Delete the content item.

-Users will only have access to two actions on `Content Items` that are not created by them -  `View` and `Clone`.

-The following image represents the flow of content and the overall structure that is responsible for its management:
+!!!tip "Note"
+    If the `View` link is displayed along with the `Preview` link, you will also see the `Publish Draft` link.
+This means that the content item has a published version and a draft version that is newer than the published version.
+The draft in this case is the `latest version`.
+If you click on `Publish Draft` link, then the draft will be published and will become available to the users.
+Further explanations can be found further down in this section.

+There are two ways to create new content item.
+By using the `Create New Content` option in the top right corner of the `Manage Content` view and by cloning an existing content item using the `Clone` action.
+You can also import content items, but this topic is covered in the [Import and Export](/import-and-export) chapter.
+The following image illustrates the content management flow.

 ![](./media/manage-content/manage-content.png)

 !!! attention "Attention:"
-     When a page is published, the `Edit` option will not be available **to users**.
-If a user has to edit a published page, the page must, first, be converted to a draft via the `Unpublish` action.
-The user will then be able to edit the page.
-The **administrators** have the ability to `Edit`, `Save` and `Publish` content without having to `Unpublish` it first.
-This is represented in the image above via the `Save Published` element.
+     When a content item is published, the `Edit` option is not available to **users**.
+If a user needs to edit a published content item, it must first be converted to a draft using  `Unpublish` action.
+The user will then be able to edit the content item. **Administrators** are able to `Edit`, `Save` and `Publish` content without having to `Unpublish` it first.
+This is represented in the image above by the `Save Published` element.
+Each `Save Published` action creates a new version of the content item.

 `Content Items` to which the user has no access will not have any actions displayed.
 If a short description can be seen, but there are no available actions, this means that the author of the `Content Item` does not have a published version, just a draft.
 When the draft is published, the user will be able to view the page and clone it.
 When a page is cloned, the user will receive a copy, which he is the author of.
 The user can then edit this copy and publish it under his own name.